DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/detail-row.md

 ## Overview

-The 'Detail Row' feature allows you to display an extended representation of a data row that can be expanded/collapsed either programmatically or via an end-user interaction with the DataGrid UI.
+The 'Detail Row' feature allows you to display extended representation of a data row that can be expanded/collapsed either programmatically or via an end-user interaction with the DataGrid UI.

 ## Plugin List

-There is only one plugin required to enable this feature:
+Only one plugin is required to enable this feature:
 - [TableRowDetail](../reference/table-row-detail.md)

-Note that [plugin order](../README.md#plugin-order) is very important.
+Note that the [plugin order](../README.md#plugin-order) is very important.

 ## Detail Row Setup

-To setup a simple DataGrid with detail rows you need to use the `TableRowDetail` plugin.
-You should specify the detail row template via the `template` property of the plugin.
-In the uncontrolled state mode you can also pass the IDs of the rows that should be initially expanded into the `defaultExpandedDetails` property of the same plugin and the expanded state will be managed by the plugin internally.
+To set up a simple DataGrid with detail rows, you need to use the `TableRowDetail` plugin.
+Specify the detail row template via the `template` property of the plugin.
+In uncontrolled state mode, you can also pass IDs of rows that should be initially expanded into the `defaultExpandedDetails` property of the same plugin, and the expanded state will be managed by the plugin internally.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/detail-row/simple-detail-row)